 In addition to offering yoga retreats and travel experiences that encourage individuals to live more sustainable, inclusive and conscious lives, we also recognize the honor and responsibility to give back to the cultural traditions that have preserved and shared the guideposts in the journey toward the deeper self.
 With this at the heart of our mission, we have midwifed and continue to incubate scores of humanitarian efforts, or ‘good works’ as we like to call them.
 Some, that we are honored to say, began their non-profit work under our fiscal sponsorship and went on to create their own non-profit organizations.

 One such project that we took on early in our history, and which underpins some much of the work we continue to do, was supporting the late Cree Elder Pat Kennedy in his efforts to reclaim and reinvigorate ceremonies of the Cree people that were in danger of being lost.
-To date, we have provided over $70,000 for peace encampments and a Cree language project.
+Along with the state of Montana and The Four Winds Foundation of New York, the foundation raised money to sponsor the encampments, providing food, camping accommodations and education for 500-800 tribal members each year.
+To date, the Feathered Pipe Foundation has provided over $70,000 for these peace encampments and a Cree language project.
 Bringing together tribal leaders with tribal members and the general public, peace encampments were held to raise awareness of the rich ceremonial traditions that hold their community together in the midst of incredible hardship.